YARC-Official/docs/Instruments.md

 Since USB microphones are just input devices instead of being controllers, nearly all will work.
 If your computer detects it normally, you are ready to rock!
 However, if a microphone needs a speical driver that has to be installed before it will work, such as the Lips mics, it won't work with YARG.

 ###  🛠️Troubleshooting
+❗Windows: If you are experiencing echo, make sure *Audio enhancements* are turned off.
+Outside of YARG, check System / Sound / Properties / Microphone, and under Input settings, make sure *Audio enhancements* is set to *Off* instead of the default *Device Default Effects.

-On mac, YARG might not ask for mic access.
+❗Mac: YARG might not ask for mic access.
 Launch the .app manually instead of going through the launcher

 #  🎹 Keys